ICFO

-ICFO – The Institute of Photonic Sciences (Catalan:Institut de Ciències Fotòniques) (Spanish: Instituto de Ciencias Fotónicas) is a research center devoted to the science and technology of light.
+ICFO – The Institute of Photonic Sciences (in Catalan: Institut de Ciències Fotòniques, in Spanish: Instituto de Ciencias Fotónicas) is a research center devoted to the science and technology of light.
 Located in Castelldefels (Barcelona, Spain), ICFO was created in 2002 by the Government of Catalonia and the Technical University of Catalonia.

-The Institute carries out research in a very transversal range of topics, that span from theoretical quantum physics to applied medical optics.
-Part of its mission is to train new scientists and technologists.
-ICFO currently hosts more than 400 researchers in 26 research groups working in over 60 laboratories.
-The research that the center carries out is possible thanks to the different facilities within the institute: Nanophotonics Fabrication lab, Super-Resolution Light Microscopy & Nanoscopy Lab, an Advanced Engineering Lab, among others.
+The Institute is a research center that covers various fields of physics and optics, from theoretical to applied aspects.
+It also provides education and training for new scientists and technologists.
+The institute has more than 400 researchers in 26 research groups, who work in over 60 laboratories.
+The institute has several facilities that support its research activities, such as a Nanophotonics Fabrication lab, a Super-Resolution Light Microscopy & Nanoscopy Lab, and an Advanced Engineering Lab.

 Research

 Research at ICFO encompasses four broad thematic areas: nonlinear photonics, quantum photonics, nanophotonics, and biophotonics.
-Researchers work in a great variety of fields, including quantum information technologies, nanophotonic devices, remote sensors, optoelectronics, integrated optics, ultrafast optics, biophotonics, and biomedical optics.
-Projects are run as part of both medium- and long-term programs.
+Researchers work in a variety of fields, including quantum information technologies, nanophotonic devices, remote sensors, optoelectronics, integrated optics, ultrafast optics, biophotonics, and biomedical optics.
+Projects are run as part of both medium-term and long-term programs.

 Research areas

-The research at ICFO focuses on the science and technology based on light for applications in Health, Renewable Energy, and Information Technologies.
+The research at ICFO focuses on the science and technology based on light for applications in health, renewable energy, and information technologies.